 In order to develop self-trustworthiness and actively trust, we must also learn how to forgive.
 Working on forgiving ourselves of our past and present.
 As well as doing the same for the individuals surrounding me.

-Throughout my recovery from addiction I have had to dissect my past to recognize painful emotions coming from experiences where I felt wronged or wronged others.
+Throughout my recovery from addiction, I have had to dissect my past to recognize painful emotions coming from experiences where I felt wronged or wronged others.
 I have had to forgive myself and feel those emotions.
 This has allowed me to be more trusting, spending less of my creative energy reliving the pain of past emotions while trying to live in the moment.

 To forgive is not necessarily to forget.
-Our pasts and our pain has a great deal to teach us, they are not to be forgotten.
+Our pasts and our pain have a great deal to teach us, they are not to be forgotten.
 Though often times I have found that as healing happens, the unimportant tends to disappear from the memory anyway.
 Forgiveness tends to put our relationships into a healthy perspective.
 But all this forgiveness only works when we are living respectably.

 3. Living Respectably.

 Living respectably to me means simply living in ways that don’t cause ourselves unnecessary guilt.
-Ways that are inline with OUR OWN moral compasses.
+Ways that are in line with OUR OWN moral compasses.

 As I said above when we live and think dirty, we tend to expect others to be doing the same.
 But when living respectably, we wind up projecting less of our own negative intentions onto others.
 It frees our minds up to be less critical, more kind and better judges of the characters of others.